 Why, then, didn't he give as little thought to Annette Rogers?
-If his wife was always in his home, no less ready to listen to him, to read his wishes, ready to talk when he wanted to talk, ready to be silent when he wanted silence.
+If his wife was always in his home, love that was part pity.
+Annette was always in his officeno less ready to listen to him, to read his wishes, ready to talk when he wanted to talk, ready to be silent when he wanted silence.